Oracle-Efficient Online Learning and Auction Design: Online Auction Design

-\textbf{Construction of $\mGamma$:}~ For $i\in\set{1,\dotsc,n-1}$ and $\ell\in\set{0,\dotsc,m}$, let $\vec v^{i,\ell}=\vec e_i + (\ell/m)\vec e_n$.
+\paragraph{Construction of $\,\mGamma$:} For $i\in\set{1,\dotsc,n-1}$ and $\ell\in\set{0,\dotsc,m}$, let $\vec v^{i,\ell}=\vec e_i + (\ell/m)\vec e_n$.
 Let $V = \set{ \vec v^{i,\ell}}_{i,\ell} \cup \{ \vec e_n \}$.
-Let $\mGamma^{\textsc{SL}}$ be the matrix of size $|\S_{s,m}| \times\card{V}$ with entries indexed by $(\vec\theta,\vec v)\in\S_{s,m}\times V$, such that $\Gamma^{\textsc{SL}}_{\vec \theta, \vec v} = \rev( \vec \theta, \vec v)$. \begin{lemma} $\mGamma^{\textsc{SL}}$ is $(m+1, 1/m)$-admissible and implementable with complexity $1$. \end{lemma}
+Let $\mGamma^{\textsc{SL}}$ be the matrix of size $|\S_{s,m}| \times\card{V}$ with entries indexed by $(\vec\theta,\vec v)\in\S_{s,m}\times V$, such that $\Gamma^{\textsc{SL}}_{\vec \theta, \vec v} = \rev( \vec \theta, \vec v)$. \begin{lemma} $\mGamma^{\textup{\textsc{SL}}}$ is $1/m$-admissible and implementable with complexity $1$. \end{lemma}

-Our next theorem is an immediate consequence of Lemma~\ref{lem:admissible_Sm}, Theorems~\ref{thm:FTPL-U} and \ref{thm:imp}, and the fact that the revenue of the mechanism at every step is at most $1$.
+Our next theorem is an immediate consequence of Lemma~\ref{lem:admissible_Sm}, Theorems~\ref{thm:FTPL-U} and \ref{thm:imp}, and the fact that the revenue of the mechanism in each round is at most $1$.

-\begin{theorem} Consider the online auction design problem for the class of $s$-level auctions with no repeated thresholds, $\mathcal{S}_{s,m}$.
+\begin{theorem} Consider the online auction design problem for the class $\mathcal{S}_{s,m}$ of $s$-level auctions.
 Let $D$ be the uniform distribution as described in Theorem~\ref{thm:FTPL-U}.
-Then, the Oracle-Based Generalized FTPL algorithm with $D$ and datasets that implement $\mGamma^{\textsc{SL}}$ is oracle-efficient with per-round complexity $\poly(n, m, T)$ and has regret
+Then, the Oracle-Based Generalized FTPL algorithm with $D$ and datasets that implement $\mGamma^{\textsc{SL}}$ is oracle-efficient with per-round complexity $\order(T+nm)$ and has regret

 \end{theorem}